animir/node-rate-limiter-flexible/README.md

 * `inmemoryBlockOnConsumed` `Default: 0` Against DDoS attacks.
 Blocked key isn't checked by requesting Redis, MySQL or Mongo.
 In-memory blocking works in **current process memory**.
-Any database or key-value storage may be significantly slowed down on dozens of thousands requests.

 * `inmemoryBlockDuration` `Default: 0` Block key for `inmemoryBlockDuration` seconds, if `inmemoryBlockOnConsumed` or more points are consumed